sanjay-murmu-au9/interviewPreparation-2025/README.md

 # NAN functions(Not A Number) :-
  :- It determined weather passed value is NOT A NUMBER and return true false; its types is Number

+ # waht is null;
+ It means that no value or obj has been assigned to it;

+ # different b/w undefined or null
+ intensionaly declare as null where else unintialize value;

+ # prompt box
+ :- its  a dialog box with an optional box if users want to enter any text;

+ # this keyword in js
+ :- this define the currect execuation context; unlike other objects has own properties function also has own properties if this keyword is declear inside func it will change depend upon how function is define or how it is envoked or default execution context;

 Nodejs
 1. what is nodejs